Ideal Pace

 Magicians, musicians, comedians, jugglers, leaders, and orators

-One reason people get nervous in front of others is the fear that what they have to offer may not meet the audience's needs and understanding.
+People sometimes get nervous in front of others because they fear that what they have to offer may not meet the audience's needs and understanding, so they speed up.
+This is a good sign because it means they care about their audiences

 To keep a steady pace, you must keep an unsteady pace

 Pace is a critical part of fiction.
-A steady pace helps keep readers glued to the page.
-The idea is to have them start reading right after dinner and then keep them going until well after two in the morning because they lost track of time.
+A steady pace helps keep their readers' attention.
+The idea is to have them start reading right after dinner and then keep them going until after two in the morning because they lose track of time.

-Likewise, the lesser important passages feel drawn out, so their pace on the page should be sped up.
+Likewise, the less important passages feel drawn out, so their pace on the page should be sped up.

-I’m afraid the difference between too many words and too few words is very small—perhaps down to one or two.
+I’m afraid the difference between too many and too few words is very small—perhaps down to one word.
 I read once that,

 “A good short story with one extra word